-All native riparian woody vegetation and wetlands must be avoided to the maximum extent possible.
-Any native riparian vegetation or wetland that is to be disturbed must be clearly identified by mapping.
-Native woody vegetation that is part of a contiguous 1/8-acre complex or is at least 2 inches diameter at breast height (dbh) that is disturbed must be mitigated.
-Impacts to other woody vegetation must be described and submitted to the Corps, CDFW, and CHERT with the gravel extraction plans.
+All riparian woody vegetation and wetlands must be avoided to the maximum extent possible.
+Any riparian vegetation or wetland that is to be disturbed must be clearly identified by mapping.
+Woody vegetation that is part of a contiguous 1/8-acre complex or is at least 2 inches diameter that is disturbed must be mitigated.
+Impacts to other woody vegetation must be described and submitted to the Corps and CHERT with the gravel extraction plans.
 These impacts may require mitigation at the discretion of the Corps.
 Impacted areas that must be mapped consist of riparian vegetation that have driplines within 25 feet of excavation activities (excavation, stockpiling, parking, etc.) or wetlands, which are filled, excavated or drained.
 Mitigation for impacts to woody vegetation shall not be required for pre-existing haul roads, stockpile areas and facilities (see discussion under Required Mitigation).
-Woody invasive plant species removal may be conducted.